ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain!
+1. Why did the developer go broke?
+Because he didn't have enough cache!

-2. Why did the cybersecurity expert bring a ladder to work?
-To scale the firewall!
+2. Why did the programmer always carry a screwdriver?
+Because he was a bit-rot repairman!

-3. Why did the computer go to the doctor?
-It had a virus!
+3. Why did the scarecrow become a cyber security expert?
+Because he was outstanding in his field!

 4. Why do programmers prefer dark mode?
 Because light attracts bugs!

 [
-Mon Jul  3 01:46:36 UTC 2023
+Tue Jul  4 01:46:55 UTC 2023
  ]